stevenjacobson1/ASUG-AI163/exercises/ex3/Exercise 3: Create a new Joule Skill Package.md

-## Exercise 3: Create a new Joule Skill Package

-## 💡 Understanding Joule Skills
+## Exercise 3: 💡 Understanding Joule Skills

 **Joule Skills** are modular components within SAP’s conversational AI framework, designed to execute **atomic, predefined operations** within a business context.Each skill performs a single task — such as retrieving data, triggering transactions, or querying systems — based on structured inputs and deterministic logic.
 Their purpose is to streamline repetitive, rule-based activities by providing a **fast, reliable, and reusable automation mechanism**.